NguyenQuang1610/Amazon-Sales-Data-Analysis-Personal-Project/README.md

 - Added query to find Top-5 Fastest Growing Product Category
 - Added query to Identify Orders with Delayed Fulfillment
 - Added query to Analyze the Impact of Shipping Service Levels On Delivery Success
-- Added query to find the regions (states) with the highest rate of cancellation relative to number of orders: Himachal Pradesh (449 orders, 110 cancellations/returns)
+- Added query to find the regions (states) with the highest rate of cancellation.

 **Power BI:** (On-going)
 -